 VicHealth will provide up to $150,000 across two (2) years for each project.

 We may fund up to seven (7) projects.
 If successful, funding will commence in June 2020.

 Who can apply?

-- Organisations whose business or activities do not align with VicHealth’s values of promoting good health and wellbeing for all Victorians.
+However, organisations that accept any form of sponsorship, support or research funding from sources connected to the tobacco industry, and/or whose business or activities do not align with VicHealth’s values of promoting good health and wellbeing for all Victorians will not be eligible.

 What we will fund